ethernautdao/evm-runners-cli/README.md

 ```

 **Initialize evm runners**
-This command clones the [evm-runners-levels repo](https://github.com/ethernautdao/evm-runners-levels) into the current directory and creates a .env file in `~/.evm-runners/`

 ```
 evm-runners init
 ```

+This command clones the [evm-runners-levels](https://github.com/ethernautdao/evm-runners-levels) repository into the current directory and creates a .env file in `~/.evm-runners/`

 **Authentication**
-Authenticates the user.
-As of now only Discord authentication is available

 ```
 evm-runners auth <platform>
 ```

+Authenticates the user.
+As of now only Discord authentication is available, e.g. `evm-runners auth discord`

 **Start solving a level**

 ```
-evm-runners start --level <level_name>
+evm-runners start
 ```

-e.g. `evm-runners start Average`
+Opens a list of levels to choose from.
+Alternatively, you can also start solving a level by providing the level name as an argument, e.g. `evm-runners start average`

 Optional flags:

 - `--lang` or `-l`, to directly choose the language of the solution file you want to work on, e.g. `evm-runners start Average -l sol`